NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Installation

-See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform specific information when not using Virtualbox.
+See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform specific information when not using VirtualBox.

 ### Set-Up